walterbender/Syllabi/biomimicry.md

-During both sessions, students will engage in finalizing their working design, documenting technical aspects of the project such as: dimensions, tech drawings, CAD files, assembly instructions, market cost, bill of materials (BOM), multi-view orthographic layouts.
+During both sessions, students will engage in finalizing their working design, documenting technical aspects of the project such as:
+* dimensions,
+* tech drawings,
+* CAD files,
+* assembly instructions,
+* market cost,
+* bill of materials (BOM), and
+* multi-view orthographic layouts.

 ID will be defined for all components: refined product graphics and product-name placement graphics as required for the development of a consistent interface and interaction with the product line CMF document (Color, Materials and Finishes/Texture) specifications.